+- alternative ingredients/products - Publication of guidelines or recommendations related to sugar consumption or additives by WHO or other health authorities - · Increased media scrutiny and social media coverage impacting consumer perception - · Viability of alternatives to sugar, sweeteners and other ingredients within our product portfolio

+- · Increased regulatory scrutiny

+- · Increased taxes on our products

+- · Damage to brand and reputation

+- WHO, that people should limit their intake of added sugar to 10% of their total calorie consumption.
+More information can be found in our Forward on drinks section on pages 53-55 of our 2022 Integrated Report

+- · Support TCCC, EU or National associations on strong advocacy regarding no and low-calorie sweeteners and processed food

-Principal Risk Description (What is the risk?)
-Causal factors themes (What gives rise to the risk?)
-Consequence themes (Potential impact of the risk) Key control mitigations (How we manage it) Change vs. 2022 Integrated Repo Business transformation, integration and digital capability The risks relating to the execution of our strategic and continuous improvement initiatives.
-Digital transformation Identification and execution of supply chain improvements Relationships with our partners and franchisors Ineffective coordination between BUs and central functions Change management failure Diversion of management's focus away from our core business • Financial impacts from a decline in our share price arising from not realising the value creation from these initiatives Solid governance model in place leveraging Competitiveness Steering Committee for enterprise wide transformation Regular competitiveness reviews ensuring effective steering, high visibility and quick decision making Dedicated programme management office and effective project management methodology Continuation of strong governance routines Regular ELT and Board reviews and approvals of progress and issue resolution Analysis and review of Acquisition-related activities such as integration and business performance risk indicators and capital allocation risk reviews Building a well functioning and resilient workforce with priority focus on health and safety, and mental wellbeing initiatives, especially in frontline roles → People and wellbeing The risks relating to the identification, attraction, development, and retention of talent.
+Business transformation, integration and digital capability

+The risks relating to the execution of our strategic and continuous improvement initiatives.

+- Digital transformation - · Identification and execution of supply chain improvements - · Relationships with our partners and franchisors - · Ineffective coordination between BUs and central functions - Change management failure - · Diversion of management's focus away from our core business

+- · Damage to brand and reputation - Financial impacts from a transformation decline in our share price the value creation from these initiatives - · Industrial action and disruption to our operations - Solid governance model in place leveraging Competitiveness Steering Committee for enterprise wide - arising from not realising Regular competitiveness reviews ensuring effective steering, high visibility and quick decision making - · Dedicated programme management office and effective project management methodology - Continuation of strong governance routines - Regular ELT and Board reviews and approvals of progress and issue resolution - · Analysis and review of Acquisitionrelated activities such as integration and business performance risk indicators and capital allocation risk reviews - Building a well functioning and resilient workforce with priority focus on health and safety, and mental wellbeing initiatives, especially in frontline roles

+People and wellbeing

+The risks relating to the identification, attraction. development, and retention of talent.
 Also risks relating to the wellbeing of our people (including human rights and modern slavery).

-Job design and working conditions Reward and recognition Misconduct by third parties relating to human rights engagement and productivity Development of our people strategy, Me@CCEP, which sets out the diversity, inclusion, wellbeing and human rights targets, management actions and the key mitigations taken to manage this risk.
-More information can be found in our Forward on society - people section on pages 58-63 of our 2022 Integrated Report Our Everyone's Welcome philosophy sets out our commitment to inclusion, diversity and equity.
-The Everyone's Welcome playbook is the blueprint for countries and functions to align campaigns, training and tracking mechanisms We have set up a strong policy framework, regular training and supplier management to strengthen our human rights commitments, such as modern slavery → Relationships with TCCC and other franchisors The risk of misaligned incentives or strategy with TCCC and/or other franchisors.
-Lack of effective engagement, communication and/or discussion with franchisors • Financial impacts, including as a result of TCCC or other franchisors acting adversely to Clear agreements govern the relationships Incidence pricing agreement with TCCC Aligned long range planning and annual business planning processes Ongoing group and local routines between CCEP and franchisors Regular meetings and maintenance of positive relationships at all levels Regular contact and best practice sharing across the Coca-Cola system →
+- · Job design and working conditions - · Reward and recognition - · Misconduct by third parties relating to human rights - Damage to brand and reputation - Financial impacts from a decline in employee engagement and productivity - · Industrial action and disruption to our operations - · Punitive action from regulators or other legislative bodies and potential for litigation - Development of our people strategy, → Me@CCEP, which sets out the diversity, inclusion, wellbeing and human rights targets, management actions and the key mitigations taken to manage this risk.
+More information can be found in our Forward on society - people section on pages 58-63 of our 2022 Integrated Report - Our Everyone's Welcome philosophy sets out our commitment to inclusion, diversity and equity.
+The Everyone's Welcome playbook is the blueprint for countries and functions to align campaigns, training and tracking mechanisms - · We have set up a strong policy framework, regular training and supplier management to strengthen our human rights commitments, such as modern slavery

+TCCC and other franchisors

+Relationships with The risk of misaligned • Lack of effective with TCCC and/or other franchisors.

+• Damage to brand and incentives or strategy engagement, communication reputation and/or discussion with franchisors

+- Financial impacts, including as a result of TCCC or other franchisors acting adversely to our interests with respect to our business relationship - · Clear agreements govern the relationships - Incidence pricing agreement with TCCC - · Aligned long range planning and annual business planning processes - Ongoing group and local routines between CCEP and franchisors - Regular meetings and maintenance of positive relationships at all levels - Regular contact and best practice sharing across the Coca-Cola system